 Newsletter - July 2022

-Either way, Blue Streak Docs can manage your document retrieval and property reports to help you protect your portfolio.
-If you haven’t worked with us yet, give us a try and get your 5th order FREE!
+Whatever comes, make sure your portfolio is protected with proper documentation.
+Blue Streak Docs can manage your document retrieval and property title search reports — and if you haven’t worked with us yet, try us out and get your 5th order FREE!

 Employee Of The Month

 "Congratulations to Jacob for winning Employee of the Month!
 Jacob has recently moved up from Team Lead to Assistant Manager of our Titles department, where he’s constantly been growing and learning more and more each day.
 Jacob maintains a great relationship with all of the members of our Titles team and he spends each day helping them with anything they may need.
 He’s become an expert with all of our different products and his spectacular communication skills with our vendors and clients have made him such a huge asset.
 He’s also worked extremely hard this past month to come up with new ideas and suggestions on how to keep improving our Titles department and this award is very well deserved.
 Congratulations, Jacob!"